-The discussed factors allow water pills to be quite helpful during a THC detox, but do water pills work for drug tests?
+The discussed factors allow water pills to be quite helpful during a THC detox, but what about water pills for drug tests?
 Not entirely.
 Like many detox home remedies, water pills can not support your detox on their own; they can only help your cleansing process.

-Dangers of Taking Water Pills for a Drug Test
+Are There Any Dangers of Taking Water Pills for Drug Tests?

-Unfortunately, a false sense of security is just one danger of using water pills to detox; if you’re detoxing for an upcoming drug test, water pills can do more harm than good.
+Unfortunately, a false sense of security is just one danger of using water pills for drug tests; if you’re detoxing for an upcoming drug test, water pills can do more harm than good.
 With how much they dilute your urine, your test may show that your urine is abnormal and cause inconclusive results, or worse, indicate that your urine has been tampered with.

 If you do take water pills to help your detox, we suggest taking a creatine supplement, vitamin B2, and drinking electrolyte beverages to keep your urine within a normal appearance.

-Using water pills for a drug test or to do THC detox isn’t entirely unfounded, but it may be exaggerated.
+Using water pills for drug tests or to do THC detox isn’t entirely unfounded, but it may be exaggerated.